objeto-this-en-javascript

 • In regular functions, this refers to the global context.

-• In object methods, this refers to the object that contains the method.
+• In object methods, this refers to the object containing the method.

-• In functions within methods, we need to be careful, as this can change depending on the context of the inner function.
+• In functions inside methods, care must be taken, as this can change depending on the context of the inner function.

-• Arrow functions do not have their own this, but inherit this from their lexical context.
+• Arrow functions do not have their own this, but inherit the this from their lexical context.

-• call(), apply(), and bind() allow us to explicitly change the value of this when invoking a function.
+• call(), apply() and bind() allow explicitly changing the value of this when invoking a function.